06kunal/Data_Science/README.md

 ## Week 4th:
 - Build a Portfolio.
 It could be in github or website or linkedin.
 - Start building connections from linkedin, Ai communities and try to be upto date with the latest trends about AI and Machine Learning.
-- Start learning some backend databases like django etc.
+- Start learning some backend databases like django etc by building projects.